ayamflow/virtual-scroll/README.md

 virtual-scroll
 =====

-Custom scroll event with inertia/momentum, touch (works on <=iOS7) and keyboard compatible.
+A **2kb gzipped** low-level library to create custom scrollers with touch and keyboard support.
-This is a fork of Bartek Drozdz VirtualScroll util.
-See his [article](http://www.everyday3d.com/blog/index.php/2014/08/18/smooth-scrolling-with-virtualscroll/) for a complete description.
+This is heavily inspired by Bartek Drozdz VirtualScroll util.
+See his [article](http://www.everyday3d.com/blog/index.php/2014/08/18/smooth-scrolling-with-virtualscroll/) for reference.

-### Goals of the fork
+### Features
-- Easier to add in a CommonJS / require environment
+- Can create multiple instances with different elements as targets
-- Enable to create several distinct instances by using a prototype rather than a singleton
+- Let you do the actual scrolling logic: use CSS Transforms, WebGL animation or anything you like
-- Add some extra features
+- Native arrow keys support and shift/space support mimicking default browser behaviour

-- modules (using a dedicated Emitter for instance)
+For high-level libraries based off **virtual-scroll**, check [locomotive-scroll](https://github.com/locomotivemtl/locomotive-scroll) or [smooth-scrolling](https://github.com/baptistebriel/smooth-scrolling).

 ### Installation
 ```